paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 *Tailwind is faster to write!*

 Not in my experience, and ultimately, who cares.
-I've never found the bottleneck of developing code to be having to write `margin` instead of `m`, and I have emmet anyways, so I just do `m10`, hit tab, and get `margin: 10px`.
-You might have a wee bit of credibility in that I don't have to come up with semantic names for _everything_, but thats solved by using scoped styles and components.
+I've never found the bottleneck of developing code to be having to write `margin` instead of `m`, and I have emmet anyway, so I just do `m10`, hit tab, and get `margin: 10px`.
+You might have a wee bit of credibility in that I don't have to come up with semantic names for _everything_, but that's solved by using scoped styles and components.

 *Tailwind isn't actually bloated, it compiles the classes you need only for prod*